-The social composition of data increasingly shows signs of tensions between knowledge (with its values of accuracy, predictivity, validity, and sometimes truth) and care, with its valences of relationality, well-being and sustaining differences.
 In the genomic collaboratory, we actively sought to draw attention to these tensions through forms of 'dissenting-within' (???) by pointing to ways in which genomics as a form of social intelligence invested in the coordinated large scale assembly and analysis of data became the target of economic transformation and reorganisation.
 Caught between the commodification of sequencing and the increasing yet uncomfortable presence of commoditised data platforms (Amazon Web Services), genomic social intelligence constantly seeks compromises between cost and complexity, between greater knowledge of variation and the potential to do anything about that variation.

-The kinds of care for thinking and knowing we saw in the genomics collaboratory were not necessarily morally good.
-They often took the form of care in the sense of repairing and maintaining.
-If there is an ethic of care in this setting, it might concern those moments when the social intelligence of accuracy encountered questions of for whom or what did this accuracy matter, and at what cost was accuracy going to become the measure of what genomics does.
-Thinking-with genomic scientists, clinicians, data architects and curators about these tensions is not easy, but it does initiate some forms of relatedness and collective becoming that might yield better compromises in the social composition of data.

 References